 Septic systems can last up to 25 years if they’re properly cared for.
 Any potential buyers looking at your property will want to know what you’ve been doing in the past to guarantee the health of the system — in fact, many real estate disclosure forms require you to list the most recent date of inspection and pumping.

 To avoid the trouble of a wet and stinky yard and the loss of a potential sale, it’s important that you keep up-to-date on the simple maintenance required of all septic systems.
+You’re already paying a 5% to 6% commission to your realtor.
+Why spend more unnecessary money?
 Your wallet — and your real estate agent — will thank you.

 Join Thousands of Property Managers